Equality information on our services

 We also use equality information about our services when making decisions regarding any potential changes to them.
 This information is used as part of the consideration of the impact these changes may have on the different protected groups.

-We are currently in the process of strengthening our equality monitoring in relation to the equality profile of service users to improve declaration rates.
+We continue to review our equality monitoring in relation to the equality profile of service users to improve declaration rates.

 Use of our legal powers